Vantiv/litle-sdk-for-java/README.md

 Setup
 -----

-1. Add our Bintray repository to your Maven or Gradle build: `http://dl.bintray.com/litlesdk/maven`
+1. Add JCenter repository to your Maven or Gradle build: `http://dl.bintray.com/litlesdk/maven`
+	1. For Maven, please read instructions at: https://bintray.com/bintray/jcenter
+	2. For Gradle, add `jcenter()` to your `repositories { ... }`
 2. Add the dependency
     1. For Maven:
         ```xml
             <dependency>
                 <groupId>com.litle</groupId>